 pretend makeup set for kids from plan toys

-This wooden makeup set is handmade from sustainable rubberwood and stained with non-toxic water-based pigments.
+This wooden pretend makeup set is handmade from sustainable rubberwood and stained with non-toxic water-based pigments.
 Each piece is free from sharp edges and harmful substances.

 Etsy